oracle-livelabs/pts/orcl-dbcs-19c/prepare/prepare.md

 ## Task 2: Create a Pluggable Database

+Please take a moment to watch the video below to learn how to perform the Database Lifecycle Task using the OCI Console, and then afterwards, follow the steps shown.

+[Create PDB in existing DB System] (youtube:TObFL67hjro)

 1. Connect to your DB System database using SQL*Plus, if not connected already.